blackchip-org/zc/README.md

 | `'0' conf.int-format`     |
 | `256 2 pow`               | `65536`

-or use the (plain)[doc/modes.md#plain] mode.
+or use the [plain](doc/modes.md#plain) mode.

-Currency symbols are ignored when parsing but are preserved when formatting if found at the beginning or end of number.
+Currency symbols are ignored when parsing but are preserved when formatting if found at the beginning or end of a number.

 <!-- test: currency -->